cloudfoundry/summit-training-classes/operator/site/content/labs/deploy-cf.md

 - Upload a stemcell
 - Use a Cloud Foundry manifest to make a deployment

 **NOTE:** In some training sessions you may already have a BOSH Lite v2 instance set up for you in AWS.
-If not, please follow the instructions below to set up BOSH Lite v2 locally:
+If not, please follow the instructions below to set up BOSH Lite v2 locally, being sure to *run the optional step to add routes*:

 - https://bosh.io/docs/bosh-lite